ctrlplusb/react-universally/config/README.md

 ### Problem 1: Guarding import of the config object into client bundles.

-Because we now state that our application configuration for client bundles should be a filtered object that is bound to the "window.__CLIENT_CONFIG__" within the HTTP response this problem became quite trivial to solve.
+Because we now state that our application configuration for client bundles should be a filtered object that is bound to the `window.__CLIENT_CONFIG__` within the HTTP response this problem became quite trivial to solve.
 Within our `./config` file we simply put a guarded check that uses the `process.env.IS_CLIENT` flag that is provided by the Webpack `DefinePlugin`.
 This boolean flag indicates whether Webpack is bundling a "client" bundle or not.
 So if this flag is `true` we throw an error stating that this is a dangerous move.
 This is a build time error.

 ### Problem 2: Abstracting access to either `window.__CLIENT_CONFIG__` or `./config`